boseji/docker-examples/14_OpenWRT-Docker-MT7688-build/Readme.md

  * **[`3_Get_Sources.sh`][9]** = This would run inside the container.
 It fetches the *OpenWRT* source repository and sets it up with correct branch and feeds.
  Finally it also helps to provide some boot-strapped configuration for *MT7688*.
+ It additionally copies the configuration files needed to make the setup for secure access-point.
  The user has an option to set further configuration if needed.
 After completion it executes the next script `4_build.sh`.
  * **[`4_build.sh`][10]** = This initiates the various build steps.
 It helps to